hazbo/community/README.md

     echo $world->sayHello();

-Here, we have created out community object then have used an anonymous function to return an object of our new class `World` using `set`
+Here, we have created our community object then have used an anonymous function to return an object of our new class `World` using `set`

 We have then used `get` to access our new object via the container, and can call method `sayHello()` with it.